 Are you tired of paying the pink tax and ready for your dollars to go toward better things like debt payoff, savings, investments, and future goals?
 For now, there are a few things you can do to help.

-On a personal level, you have the power as a consumer to vote with your dollar.
-Make it an experiment to calculate the price differentials while you shop and choose ungendered products or ones that aren’t marked up.
+On a personal level, you have the power as a consumer to vote with your dollar and ax the pink tax!
+Make it an experiment to calculate the price differentials while you shop.
+Also, choose ungendered products or ones that aren’t marked up.

 When it comes to services like dry cleaning or car repairs, call for quotes and have someone male in your life do the same, then compare notes.
 From there, you can choose to support the businesses that aren’t participating in gender pricing.

 You can also use your voice.
 When you see examples of gender pricing, you can contact the companies directly or share your findings with #pinktax hashtags on social media.
 No one likes negative press, and you may help them realize that it’s cheaper to adjust their prices than to lose sales.

 The pink tax is bad news for women’s wallets, but you can be part of the change and support a better financial future for everyone, irrespective of gender.